humanmade/altis-local-server/docs/elasticsearch.md

 curl -XGET http://0.0.0.0:32871
 ```

-## Configuration updates when using ElasticSearch on Local Environment
+## ElasticSearch Memory Limit

-ElasticSearch uses more memory within the local server environment, which can also cause services to stop working,n particularly when using Ubuntu.
-Altis includes an environment variable which can change the default memory limit for ElasticSearch called `ES_MEM_LIMIT`.
+ElasticSearch requires more memory on certain operating systems such as Ubuntu or when using Continuous Integration services.
+If ElasticSearch does not have enough memory it can cause other services to stop working.
+The Local Server supports an environment variable which can change the default memory limit for ElasticSearch called `ES_MEM_LIMIT`.

-Using this variable with the `composer server start` command, users can update the memory limit for the current session only; it won't change the variable permenantly.
-An example might be:
+You can set the `ES_MEM_LIMIT` variable in 2 ways:

+- Set it globally eg: `export ES_MEM_LIMIT=2g`
-`ES_MEM_LIMIT=2g composer server start`
+- Set it for the local server process only: `ES_MEM_LIMIT=2g composer server start`